What is Windsurfing?

 Windsurfing differs from surfing and other water-based sports in the sense that it uses the wind to propel forward rather than the force of the waves from the ocean.
 In addition, windsurfing is also an easily-accessible sport and is quite easy to jump right in to and begin practicing even without prior experience, which is something that cannot be said about many other sports.
 Considering that most sports can get highly competitive, this is very important and makes windsurfing more welcoming and outstanding.

 Just like any other competitive sport, there are rules and regulations with windsurfing.
 For example, if two surfers are going to collide, the one with their left hand nearest to the mast is supposed to change their course to avoid a collision.
 In addition, the one with the right of way must obviously give clearance room to the other nearby surfers.
 In conclusion, windsurfing is truly a rewarding experience and is a perfect sport for really anybody to get in to or at least try once.

-The small island of Boracay in the Phillippines, the windsurfing paradise of Portugal, the Skeleton Coast in Namibia, the Spanish southern tip of Tarifa, and Hawaii, are some amazing exotic vacations and places to go to if you want to try out windsurfing.
+Certain locations such as the small island of Boracay in the Philippines, the windsurfing paradise of Portugal, the Skeleton Coast in Namibia, the Spanish southern tip of Tarifa, and Hawaii, are some amazing exotic vacations and places to go to if you want to try out windsurfing.

 Alternatively, if you do not want to travel too far, you could always go to your nearest beach and you will definitely find other windsurfers and a place to practice and just have fun.

 A perfect example of how windsurfing is easily accessible is the amount of equipment that you’ll need to get started with this.
-All you’ll need to start is a board and a rig (which is comprised of a sail, mast, mast base, and a boom), and probably a wetsuit.
+All you’ll need to start is a board and a rig, and probably a wetsuit.
 That’s all!
 Anything else that you might need or want will be provided to you at most centers or locations where windsurfing is a popular activity.

 United States Wind Surfing